banzaicloud/zeppelin-pdi-example/README.md

 ## Prerequisites for Amazon

 * An instance of the Banzai Cloud Control Plane needs to be running and accessible
 * Create an S3 bucket for persisting Spark event logs, so that they can be accessed by the Spark History Server.
-(In the example replace [[your-s3-bucket]] with your appropriate values)
+You will have to set the name of this bucket container in the example `yml` as [[your-s3-bucket]].
 * The example dataset should be available for the cluster; it needs to be downloaded from the above mentioned location and uploaded to your s3 bucket, then update our example notebook ```sf-police-incidents-aws.json``` replacing [[your-bucket-name]].

 ## Prerequisites for Azure

 * An instance of the Banzai Cloud Control Plane needs to be running and accessible
+* The following resources are needed on the Azure cloud:

+    - `Resource Group` in one of the locations
+    - `Storage Account`, take note of your access key for the `Storage Account`, you will have to set [[your-storage-account-name]] and [[your-storage-account-access-key]] as `secrets` in later steps.
-* The following resources are needed on the Azure cloud: a resource group in one of the locations, a `Storage Account` and a `Blob Service` for persisting Spark event logs so that hey can be accessed by the Spark History Server.
-(In the example replace [[your-blob-container]] with your appropriate values.
-Also take note of your access key for the `Storage Account`, you will have to set provide these to the `steps` as `secrets`).
+    - `Blob Service` for persisting Spark event logs so that hey can be accessed by the Spark History Server.
+You will have to set the name of this Blob container in the example `yml` as [[your-blob-container]].

 * The data needs to be downloaded from the above mentioned location (our smaller data set is also available [here](https://s3.amazonaws.com/lp-deps-test/data/Police_Department_Incidents.csv)) and uploaded to WASB.
-Create a separate `Blob Service` for this in the same `Storage Account` and uploaded the data file there.
+Create a separate `Blob Service` in the same `Storage Account` created in previous step and upload the data file.
 Update our example notebook ```sf-police-incidents-azure.json``` replacing [[your-blob-container]], [[your-azure-storage-account]] values with yours.

 ## Prerequisites for Google Cloud

 * An instance of the Banzai Cloud Control Plane needs to be running and accessible
+* The following resources are needed on Google Cloud:

+    - `Project` You'll have to enter the ID of your project as [[your-gke-project-id]] in example `yml`
-* The following resources are needed on Google Cloud: a `Project`, a `Service Account` and a `Storage bucket` and a folder for persisting Spark event logs so that hey can be accessed by the Spark History Server.
-(In the example we named this to [[your-gs-bucket]] respectively).
+    - `Storage bucket` for persisting Spark event logs so that hey can be accessed by the Spark History Server.
+You will have to set the name of this bucket in the example `yml` as [[your-gs-bucket]].

 * The data needs to be downloaded from the above mentioned location (our smaller data set is also available [here](https://s3.amazonaws.com/lp-deps-test/data/Police_Department_Incidents.csv)) and uploaded to Google Storage.
 Please create a separate `Storage Bucket` for this.
 Update our example notebook ```sf-police-incidents-gke.json``` replacing [[your-gs-bucket]] value.